Transform Definition Language

 Operand [NOT] BETWEEN Min AND Max35Right3TRUE if left operand is inclusively between Min and Max operands, cast to Numerics, FALSE otherwise.
 For NOT variant, TRUE if it is outside the range, excluding boundaries

-All other Operators that can be used in Expressions are modeled after Java operators, implemented elsewhere in the classpath, and their list is extensible / dependent of distribution.
+All other Operators that can be used in Expressions are modeled after Java operators (down to symbolic representation), and/or implemented elsewhere in the classpath (and thus have a keyword-like name), and their list is extensible / dependent of distribution.

 If an Operator requires operands of concrete data type, they will be directly cast or stringified-then-parsed to that type.
 If cast or parsing is impossible, Data Cooker throws an error and halts script execution.

 Operators with higher priority are evaluated before lower priority operators.
-In case of same priority, evaluation is left to right except if Operator is right-associative.
-For expression grouping and changing of priority, parentheses can be used.
+In case of same priority, evaluation is left to right except if Operator is right-associative or unary.
+For subexpression grouping and changing of evaluation order, parentheses can be used.

 Most Operators result in NULL if any of their operands are NULL, but some do handle NULLs in a specific way.